-Nonbinary Oregonians, Basic Rights Oregon, and the ACLU of Oregon today filed a friend-of-the-court brief with the Oregon Court of Appeals in support of a Eugene resident who was denied their petition for a gender marker change.
-Jones Hollister’s gender is nonbinary, but their petition for a nonbinary gender marker was denied by Lane County Circuit Court Judge Charles D. Carlson earlier this year.
-Hollister’s appeal of the decision was filed last week with the Oregon Court of Appeals.
+The Oregon Court of Appeals ruled in favor of Eugene resident Jones Hollister’s right to a nonbinary gender marker.
+Hollister’s gender is nonbinary, but their petition for a nonbinary gender marker was denied by Lane County Circuit Court Judge Charles D. Carlson in 2019.

 Nonbinary is an umbrella term for people whose gender identity falls outside the binary gender categories of male and female.
 A nonbinary person may define their gender as falling somewhere in between male and female, or they may define it as wholly different from these terms.
 A nonbinary person may or may not describe themselves using the word transgender.

 Hollister’s attorney, Lorena Reynolds, Managing Attorney at The Reynolds Law Firm in Corvallis, said that the ruling is an example of how Oregon is leading the way in supporting nonbinary communities.

 “This state has been a leader in recognizing and supporting transgender and nonbinary Oregonians and this case is an affirmation of our collective commitment to changing the historic ways in which nonbinary people have been marginalized in our communities," Reynolds said.
 "While legal protections are being stripped away at the national level, I am proud we are taking a different approach here, an approach where we recognize that real lives are impacted in real ways by bureaucratic decisions such as this one and that we don’t have to continue to do things the way they have always been done once we know that those systems are harming people.
 At any point in time, we can choose to do better.”